astronomer/docs/astro/astro-support.md

 * The ticket is taking much longer than expected to resolve.
 * Multiple attempts to solve the issue have failed.
 * The urgency of the ticket has increased substantially.

+When an escalation request is made, the on-call shift manager will be alerted to the ticket and will evaluate the escalation request.
+The on-call shift manager will either assume ownership of the ticket or ensure meaningful and timely progress is made on the ticket.

 ## Book office hours

 If you don't require break-fix support, Astronomer recommends scheduling a meeting with the Astronomer Data Engineering team during office hours.
 In an office hours meeting, you can ask questions, make feature requests, or get expert advice for your data pipelines.